VolkovBos/jobboard_milestone3/README.md

 ## Deployment
-This project was created using Github.
-From there I used Gitpod to write my code.
+This project was created using Github, from there I used Gitpod to write my code.
 Then I used commits to git followed by pushes to my GitHub repository.
 I've deployed this project to Heroku and used automated pushes to make sure my pushes to GitHub were also made to Heroku.
 For deployment on Heroku I've used the following steps: